Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Spencer Strider (4-1) to the mound for his 10th start this season.
+- Bryce Elder (3-0) will take the mound for the Braves, his 10th start of the season.

-- Strider has pitched five or more innings in nine straight games and will look to extend that streak.
+- Elder has pitched five or more innings in nine straight games and will look to extend that streak.

 |Opponent